 About

-Iβve been blogging at this domain since early 2004.
+I’ve been blogging on this domain since early 2004.
 The site has gone through many style and platform changes since it launched way back then.

 Less but better.

-This site runs on a proprietary CMS system Iβve developed with the assistance of Claude Code.
-Itβs a php-based backend that outputs posts as static html, optimized for speed.
+Today, the site runs on Clodd CMS, which is a proprietary blogging platform I’ve developed in tandem with Claude Code.
+It’s a php-based backend that outputs posts and pages as static html, optimized for speed.
+It supports IndieWeb standards and crossposts to both Mastodon and Bluesky.

 All code for it has been written using VS Code.
-Posts are written and published using MarsEdit.
-Image manipulation comes from several different sources, with the important compositions being put together in either Acorn or Pixelmator.
+Posts are written and published with either MarsEdit or Obsidian using my Obsidian Micropub Publisher plugin.
+I’m considering a SwiftUI app of my own for posting that is fully Micropub compliant.
+Image manipulation comes from different sources, with the important compositions being put together in either Acorn or Pixelmator.

 My History

-Like many other Mac users, I got my start on the platform as a design artist back in the β90s.
+Like many other Mac users, I got my start on the Apple platform as a graphic design artist back in the ’90s.

 My love affair for all things Apple began with a road-worn Mac SE/30.
 It was during those early years working with Aldus PageMaker, Macromedia Freehand and Adobe Photoshop that I learned the importance of keeping a computer system in tip-top shape.